-So, make sure you grab a car hire in Sydney and head down to this fun event, which will provide a great way to learn about the 'Harbour City' and its cultural heritage.
+So, make sure you grab a Sydney Domestic Airport car rental and head down to this fun event, which will provide a great way to learn about the ‘Harbour City’ and its cultural heritage.

 There is a whole range of events planned, from concerts to poetry slams to Aboriginal heritage tours, so something is bound to be up your alley.

 No matter what language you speak, you can get involved in this extravaganza by performing poetry on the main stage of Customs House on Alfred Street – an easy location to find in your car rental in Sydney.

 This event will take place on March 21, which also happens to be World Harmony Day, and the United Nations International Day for the Elimination of Racial Discrimination.

 You may also be interested to hear that the New South Wales council is holding a multicultural month in March with the aim of promoting and strengthening multiculturalism.